Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 Callooh Callay was one of the first decent cocktail bars in Shoreditch when it opened in 2008 and it’s still flying that flag loud and proud over a decade later.

-I’ll freely admit that I love a design-based gimmick or two – it was a very clever person who decided to include a Narnia-esque wardrobe door as the portal between Callooh Callay’s front bar, back bar and the rather secretive Jubjub Bar.
+We’ll freely admit that we love a design-based gimmick or two – it was a very clever person who decided to include a Narnia-esque wardrobe door as the portal between Callooh Callay’s front bar, back bar and the rather secretive Jubjub Bar.

 Access to the latter is members only.
 Membership doesn’t cost anything but a love of cocktails, presumably demonstrated though the imbibement of several in Callooh Callay itself.